jaymineh/k8s-demo/README.md

       targetPort: 3000
 ```

-**Step 4 - Create component to pass secret and configmap data into k8s pods.**
+**Step 4 - Create Component To Pass Secret And ConfigMap Data Into K8s Pods.**
 ---

 - Environment variables will be used here to properly pass the data into pods.
 Insert the code below into the bottom part of the deployment section of `mongo.yaml`.